GRIMSTER44/autonomous_ground_vehicle/README.md

 ```
 $ ./CarlaUE4.sh
 ```
 Go ahead and navigate from the main Carla directory to the examples: PythonAPI/examples.
 Here we have many scripts for generating traffic, changing weathers, etc. Lets create traffic with 80 vehicles.
-Open cmd/terminal
+Open cmd/terminal and navigate to PythonAPI/examples and run
 ```
 $ python generate_traffic -n80
 ```